-This week, we catch up with Sally, our teacher-turned-eXXpedition Mission Leader, who is currently back on land after exploring the Caribbean during Legs 3-5.
+This week we catch up with Sally Earthrowl, our teacher-turned-eXXpedition Mission Leader.
+Sally is now back on land after exploring the Caribbean during Legs 3-5.

 Hey Sally!
 Could you tell us a little about Antigua and what your first impressions were?